isacikgoz/libgit2-api/README.md

 - make sure you have following libraries and tools installed:
   - cmake
   - pkg-config
+  - libssl
-  - libssl-dev
+  - libssh2
-- run the script file: `scripts/install-libgit2.sh`
+- run the script file (Linux): `scripts/install-libgit2.sh`

 After you install required library, you can use this API.
 Also, I am considering to supply a sample make file so that you can build your Go application with this project.